wiktor-falek/wiktor-falek/README.md

 ```
 • Self taught programmer on the journey
-  to get hired as a backend web developer 🚀
+  to get hired as a web developer 🚀

 • Currently focused on learning frontend 🖌️
   to work on fullstack projects 💪

 • Located in Sweden, Jönköping area 💯

-• I speak fluent English 🇬🇧 Polish 🇵🇱
+• I am trilingual 🇬🇧 🇸🇪 🇵🇱
-  and I'm currently learning Swedish 🇸🇪

 • Fun fact: I'm an impostor ඞ
 ```